logging

 outputs: [files_output]

 Deploying basics input reading logs from systemd journal and files output to write to the individually configured local files.
+This also shows how to specify ownership/permission for log files/directories created by the logger.

 ---